JustinSalsbery/network/README.md

     - Docker uses the host clock so NTP is unnecessary for clock synchronization.
     - Many encrypted protocols require clock synchronization, such as HTTPS and Tor, so NTP may be necessary in a real-world environment.
-2. DNS
-3. DHCP
-4. Server: Static & Dynamic
+2. Server: Static & Dynamic Pages

 Neat additions:
 - Damn Vulnerable Web App
 - nmap: Port and IP scanners
 - VPN
-    - Local only firewall rule.
+    - Local only firewall rule -> no gateway.
     - IP destination censorship on Routers.
 - IDS: Router option to duplicate traffic to IDS.